-Assets are initially measured at cost, comprising all expenditure that is attributable to bringing the asset into working condition for its intended use.
+Assets are initially measured at cost comprising:

+- The purchase price - Any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management

 The Council does not capitalise borrowing costs incurred whilst assets are under construction.

 Assets are then carried on the Balance Sheet on the following measurement basis:

-Asset Category Basis of Valuation Council dwellings Current value determined using the basis of existing use value for social housing (EUV-SH) Other Land and Buildings Net current replacement cost less depreciation which is depreciated replacement cost (DRC) for specialised assets and existing use value (EUV) for non-specialised Infrastructure, Community assets and assets under construction Depreciated historical cost Vehicles, plant and equipment The lower of net current replacement cost or net realisable value in existing use Assets acquired for other than a cash consideration Appropriate fair value
+Asset Category Basis of Valuation Council dwellings Current value determined using the basis of existing use value for social housing (EUV-SH) Other Land and Buildings Current value determined as the amount that would be paid for the asset in its existing use (existing use value - EUV) except where there is no market where depreciated replacement cost is used as an estimate of current value.
+Infrastructure, Community assets and assets under construction Depreciated historical cost Vehicles, plant and equipment The lower of net current replacement cost or net realisable value in existing use Surplus Assets Fair value estimated at highest and best use from a market participants perspective Assets acquired for other than a cash consideration Appropriate fair value

 Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

 Where non-property assets that have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.